Do you feel like you could use a bit of magic when it comes to homeschool organization?

 Let’s dig into homeschool organization that includes the essentials!
 How can you make the most of your homeschool space?

 1. Have a family meeting:

 You’ll want to get your entire family in on the plan because you won’t be able to do this on your own.
 Gather around your kitchen table (or in your designated homeschool room, if your a lucky one!).
 Chat about how you want to make sure you have an enjoyable and successful school year.

-Kids are also amazingly creative, and you’ll be surprised with the ideas they come up with when you ask them “What can we do to organize our homeschool?”.
+Kids are also amazingly creative, and you’ll be surprised with the brilliant ideas they come up with when you ask them “What can we do to organize our homeschool?”.

 When they are a part of the planning process, they’ll also be more likely to take ownership in the execution of the plan.
 This time is also great for setting up expectations and explaining your why—the reason organizing your homeschool is so important.

 Here’s an easy way to organize your homeschool supplies and resources.

 - Begin with decluttering.
 Before you start organizing, be sure that you aren’t wasting time with things you don’t need in the first place.
 The less you have to deal with, the easier it is to stay organized once you have a system in place.

 - Make your homeschool supplies and resources as portable as possible.
 Baskets are your friends if you don’t want to become a lost-supplies basket case.
 Put books, notebooks, pens, and pencils in them-whatever your kids need to complete their assignments for the day.

 - Be sure everything has a place.
 Keep the books and curriculum you are currently using on the same bookshelf; find a drawer for supplies like pens, pencils, scissors, etc.; put craft supplies in a closet.
 If there’s not a place for it, make sure you really need it in the first place.
 If you do, then it’s time to get creative.
 Think about areas such as under the bed.